oktat/tan/prog_alapok/02_Webszerkesztes.md

 ### A figure elem

-A figure elem segítésgével összefoghatjuk a képet és a feliratát.
+A figure elem segítségével összefoghatjuk a képet és a feliratát.

 ```html
 <figure>